 This guide covers the basics of Fusion 360, with a particular focus on CAM.
 You’ll need some experience designing with 3D CAD tools, or you’ll need to go through the basic Fusion 360 tutorials.
 You’ll also need some experience with feeds and speeds as well as knowledge of other CAM terminology like stepover, stepdown, etc.

-You can download Fusion 360 from the website.
+You can download Fusion 360 from their website.

 If you’re new to Fusion 360 or 3D CAD in general, you may want to start with their video training materials.